abhiTronix/deffcode/docs/index.md

 ![DeFFcode](assets/images/deffcode.png#only-light){ loading=lazy }
 ![DeFFcode](assets/images/deffcode-dark.png#only-dark){ loading=lazy }

-> DeFFcode is a cross-platform **High-performance Video Frames Decoder** that wraps FFmpeg pipeline inside a subprocess pipe for generating real-time, low-overhead, blazingly fast video frames in python :material-rocket-launch:
+DeFFcode is a cross-platform **High-performance Video Frames Decoder** that wraps FFmpeg pipeline inside a subprocess pipe for generating real-time, low-overhead, blazingly fast video frames in python :material-rocket-launch:

 DeFFcode APIs **supports a wide-ranging media stream** as input source such as USB/Virtual/IP Camera Feed, Multimedia video file, Screen Capture, Image Sequence, Network URL schemes _(such as HTTP(s), RTP/RSTP, etc.)_, so on and so forth.

-DeFFcode APIs gains an edge over other FFmpeg Wrappers by providing **complete control over the underlying pipeline with access to almost any FFmpeg specification thinkable** such as framerate, resolution, hardware decoding, complex filters, and any pixel format that is readily supported by almost all prominent Computer Vision libraries.
+DeFFcode APIs gains an edge over other FFmpeg Wrappers by providing complete control over the underlying pipeline with **access to almost any FFmpeg specification thinkable** such as framerate, resolution, hardware decoder, complex filter, and any pixel format that is readily supported by almost all prominent Computer Vision libraries.

-DeFFcode **maintains the same standard OpenCV-Python _(Python API for OpenCV)_ coding syntax** for all of its APIs, thereby making it even easier to learn and integrate DeFFcode APIs in existing or newer applications with least amount of effort.
+DeFFcode maintains the **same standard OpenCV-Python _(Python API for OpenCV)_ coding syntax** for all of its APIs, thereby making it even easier to learn and integrate these APIs in existing or newer applications with least amount of effort.

 &thinsp;